Academic Status Committee

 • Assistant Dean of Student Affairs

-• Assistant Dean of Admissions
+• Associate Dean of Admissions

 • Program Director of Student Counseling and Development